MattSurabian/proxpn-bash-client/README.md

   1. Call OpenVPN with the configuration file and the selected remote exit node.
     - If the user hasn't provided a credentials file to `openvpn` then they will be prompted for a password.
     - Terminate the VPN tunnel at anytime with control-c.

+### Does this work for the free edition of ProXPN?

+Yes, but non-paid ProXPN users will only be able to successfully connect to the rate limited `BASIC` exit node.